yahya-tamur/Visualising-Complex-Functions/README.md

-This uses a cut down version of gifenc.c and gifenc.h from github.com/lecram/gifenc I removed some optimizations I didn't need, removed windows support, and I think I made a few changes to accomodate debugging tools I was using.
+This uses a cut down version of gifenc.c and gifenc.h from github.com/lecram/gifenc

+I removed some optimizations I didn't need, removed windows support, and I think I made a few changes to accomodate debugging tools I was using.

 The rest of the project should still work with the original version, though I haven't tried it.

 Opening the gif's produced is actually pretty hard.

 I've been using eog, the default image viewer on ubuntu.
-That has the benefit of showing more frames per second but the disadvantage of having about 60% cpu utilisation on a nice cpu.
+That has the advantage of showing more frames per second but the disadvantage of having about 60% cpu utilisation on a nice cpu.

 I've also tried chrome, firefox, and the windows image viewer.
 If I had to use those more commonly